dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ## Define cell appearance

-Each item in a `TableView` is defined by a `Cell` object, and the `Cell` type used defines the appearance of the cell's data. .NET MAUI includes the following built-in cells:
+Each item in a <xref:Microsoft.Maui.Controls.TableView> is defined by a `Cell` object, and the `Cell` type used defines the appearance of the cell's data. .NET MAUI includes the following built-in cells:

 - `TextCell`, which displays primary and secondary text on separate lines.
 - `ImageCell`, which displays an image with primary and secondary text on separate lines.
 - `SwitchCell`, which displays text and a switch that can be switched on or off.
 - `EntryCell`, which displays a label and text that's editable.
 - `ViewCell`, which is a custom cell whose appearance is defined by a `View`.
-This cell type should be used when you want to fully define the appearance of each item in a `TableView`.
+This cell type should be used when you want to fully define the appearance of each item in a <xref:Microsoft.Maui.Controls.TableView>.

 ### Text cell